NileshJorwar/springbootlinkgit/README.md

     pause
     ``
     - Run the batch file created above.
-    Make sure you have more than free 8GB RAM available.
+    - Make sure you have more than free 8GB RAM available.
+    - Not enough memory in the system to start the virtual machine cfdev with ram size 8192 megabytes.
+(Virtual machine ID CC016C9D-7534-4A90-B272-875C676B9446)